The second of a two-part special blog on Orwell's own development as a writer to greatness. (Continued from this blog.)

 Just six days before his last day of service, on 24 November 1943, his adaptation of Hans Christian Andersen's The Emperor's New Clothes was broadcast.

-Students of the Classic Novel Writing Course at The Novelry may gasp here since we see in that course how much Hans Christian Andersen's work informed (and informs) the writing of many novelists.
-His process then is the image of what we teach on the Classic course, to help writers in search of a story.
+Students of our online creative writing courses at The Novelry may gasp here since we see in the Classic course how much Hans Christian Andersen's work informed (and informs) the writing of many novelists.
+His process then is the image of what we teach, to help writers in search of a story.